cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **Remixing the Classroom by Randall Everett Allsup**

-An argument for how classroom music favors communal collaboration and skill development (good things) in favor of nurturing creativity and really fostering a life long interest in engaging with music (not so good.)
+An argument for how classroom music favors teacher-lead instruction and skill development (good things) in favor of nurturing creativity and really fostering a life long interest in engaging with music (not so good.)
 I love band and how it's taught today, and at the same time I agree with the author in that there's room for more genuine play in those spaces.
 Ends with a bit of pessimism, but it was interesting all the same.

 <div className="clearfix">